Explore how the world spent $1.74 trillion (that’s $1 739 000 000 000) on the military in 2017 and how this has changed over the past 10 years

 In most countries, governments release information on their military spending in budget documents or other overviews.
 These are often published by the Ministry of Finance or the Central Bank, and are usually available on the internet.

 Some governments publish no information at all on their military spending.
-These countries include the United Arab Emirates (which SIPRI estimates is between the 10th and 15th biggest military spender in the world), Qatar, Turkmenistan, Uzbekistan and North Korea.
+These countries include the United Arab Emirates, Qatar, Turkmenistan, Uzbekistan and North Korea.

 Click on the regions in the chart below to see individual countries' military spending as a share of their GDP.